Battles and operations of the Indian National Army: Espionage in India

 Intelligence summaries initially did not believe the INA to be a substantial force or have any purpose more than propaganda and espionage purposes.
 However, by the end of 1942, they had become aware of trained Indian espionage agents (of the INA's Special services group) who had infiltrated into India for the purpose of collecting intelligence, subversion of the army and the subversion of civilian loyalty.
-These information were derived to a large extent from some of the agents themselves who gave themselves up to the authorities after reaching India.
+This information was derived to a large extent from some of the agents themselves who gave themselves up to the authorities after reaching India.
 However, the intelligence was also aware at this point of misinformation being spread about the INA itself by the agents who concealed their purpose and professed to pass on intelligence from local knowledge.
 More troubling for the military command were the activities of the INA agents in the battle fields of India's eastern frontier in Burma.

 Espionage in Burma frontier

 Around this time, the Quit India movement had reached a crescendo within India, while the continuing British reversals at Burma further affected the morale of the army.
 The Irwin's First Campaign had been contained and then beaten back by inferior Japanese forces at Donbaik.
-Intelligence analysis of the failure, as well as Irwin's own personal analysis of the campaign attributed significant demoralisation and rising discontent amongst Indian troops due to the subversive activity of INA agents at the frontline, as well as rising nationalist (or “Pro-Congress”) sentiments.
-The activities of these agents were addressed at the Sepoys and these found enough support to successfully encourage defection without attracting the attention of the officers commanding the units.
+Intelligence analysis of the failure, as well as Irwin's own personal analysis of the campaign attributed significant demoralization and rising discontent amongst Indian troops due to the subversive activity of INA agents at the frontline, as well as rising nationalist (or “Pro-Congress”) sentiments.
+The activities of these agents were addressed at the Sepoys, and these found enough support to successfully encourage defection without attracting the attention of the officers commanding the units.
 Soon, defection by British Indian troops had become a problem significant and regular enough in the Burma theatre to form a regular part of the intelligence summaries in the first half of 1943.